QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

 ## Prerequisites
 - A Qrypt Account.
 [Create an account for free](https://portal.qrypt.com/register)
 - Open up 2 terminals for Alice and Bob respectively, on either the same or different hosts.
+- *Optional: To test 3 devices, open up the 3rd terminal for Carol.*

 ## Setup  (on both Alice's and Bob's hosts)
 1. *Optional: If you have docker installed on the system (e.g. Mac OS), you could run Alice and Bob in Ubuntu containers instead of Ubuntu desktops.*